-- AML: Members of organised crime groups, or those who used to be members of organised crime groups during the last five years, are prohibited from entering casino facilities.
-The casino business operator must: (i) pursue knowyour-customer ("KYC") procedures (confirmation of the identities of customers, the purposes of their transactions, the professions or business purposes and identities of the persons controlling judicial entities); (ii) keep records of transactions; and (iii) notify the authority of any transaction that is suspected to be a transfer of criminal proceeds.
-In addition, the casino business operator must: (iv) take measures that are necessary to prohibit the transfer of chips among customers and the carrying of chips from within the casino facilities to outside; (v) show signs stating that "the transfer or carrying of chips from within the casino facilities to outside is prohibited" in the area of verification of customers' identification, as well as the area of casino activities; and (vi) notify the Commission of any delivery of chips or other casino-business-related transactions that accompany the payment or receipt of cash exceeding one million ven. - To comply with these rules, casino business operators must: (i) establish internal rules for the prevention of transfers of criminal proceeds, which set forth clear procedures for the above measures; (ii) take measures to update, from time to time, information regarding matters that need to be verified when conducting casino transactions (e.g., details of identification documents that are required from customers, etc.); (iii) provide education and training to employees; (iv) put in place a system for implementing anti-money laundering measures, such as the appointment of a supervising manager; (v) conduct self-evaluations and internal audits concerning their anti-money laundering measures; and (vi) take any other measures that are required under the rules of the Commission. - (b) Credit Card/ATMs/Money Lending and other Financial Activities: To prevent problem gambling, only non-resident foreigners are permitted to purchase chips using credit cards.
+To comply with these rules, casino business operators must: (i) establish internal rules for the prevention of transfers of criminal proceeds, which set forth clear procedures for the above measures; (ii) take measures to update, from time to time, information regarding matters that need to be verified when conducting casino transactions (e.g., details of identification documents that are required from customers, etc.); (iii) provide education and training to employees; (iv) put in place a system for implementing anti-money laundering measures, such as the appointment of a supervising manager; (v) conduct self-evaluations and internal audits concerning their anti-money laundering measures; and (vi) take any other measures that are required under the rules of the Commission.

+Credit Card/ATMs/Money Lending and other Financial Activities: To prevent problem gambling, only non-resident foreigners are permitted to purchase chips using credit cards.
 For the same reason, automatic teller machines ("ATMs") are not permitted to be installed within casino facilities, and only ATMs without money-lending functions are permitted to be installed in areas surrounding casino facilities.
 To enhance customers' convenience, (i) money transfers, (ii) receipts of money, (iii) money lending to customers, (iv) currency exchanges, and (v) other incidental activities are permissible subject to (I) certain restrictions, such as the prohibition of excessive loan collection measures, (II) the requirement to pay a deposit to make money transfers, etc., and (III) other regulations that are similar to those under the Money Lending Act or the Payment Service Act.
 For the purpose of preventing money laundering, all money transfers and receipts carried out by casino business operators upon customers' requests are only carried out via financial institutions, and each customer's deposit is only transferred to that customer's own account.

-In addition, considering that money lending might accelerate problem gambling, access to money borrowing is only available to (a) customers who have the financial capability to deposit with the casino business operator cash exceeding a certain amount, and (b) non-resident foreign customers.
+In addition, considering that money lending might accelerate problem gambling, access to money borrowing is only available to (a) customers who have the financial capability to deposit with the casino business operator cash exceeding 10 million yen, and (b) non-resident foreign customers.
 Also, to prevent excessive lending, casino business operators shall check customers' capabilities to repay their loans and shall set a separate cap on the loan amount for each customer.